oracle/opengrok/Tuning-for-large-code-bases.md

 If multi-project search is performed frequently, it might be good to warm up file system cache after each reindex.
 This can be done e.g. with
 <https://github.com/hoytech/vmtouch>

+# Almost atomic index flip using ZFS

+While indexing big source repos you might consider using ZFS filesystem to give you advantage of datasets which can be flipped over or cloned when needed.
+If the machine is strong enough it will also give you an option to incrementally index in parallel to having the current sources and index in sync.
+(So Tomcat sees certain zfs datasets, then you just stop it, flip datasets to the ones that were updated by SCM/index and start tomcat again - outage is minimal, sources+indexes are **always** in sync, users see the truth)